 Many Harvard faculty, staff, scholars, and student members engage in research that involves the collection or use of identifiable, sensitive or private information.
 Federal law and Harvard policy provide specific guidance and requirements for protecting identifiable research information.
+Harvard’s Research Data Management framework ensures that research data is handled in compliance with legal, ethical, and institutional requirements.

 Policy Contacts